f355/electrophorus/README.md

 ### Flashing the firmware

-If you have connected the SWD port, you can flash the firmware directly to the Carvera board:
+If you have connected the SWD port, you can flash the firmware directly to the Carvera board.
+From an SSH session on the Raspberry Pi or a terminal on the remote desktop:

 ```bash
 cd ~/electrophorus
 ./flash.sh
 ```

-If the machine beeps and reboots, it worked.
+If the machine beeps and reboots, it has worked.

 Alternatively, you can flash it through the SD card as usual, the firmware should be in `~/electrophorus/cmake-build-release/electrophorus.bin`.